MichaelPatzer/ReCrystal/README.md

 Before you use ReCrystal, refine your Crystal structure with shelxL and use the **Acta** command to create a CIF.
 Vibrations of Hydrogens should be treated isotropic.

-2. Start your refinement with ReCrystal
+2. Start your refinement with ReCrystal.
 For the ReCrystal refinment you only need the CIF from the shelxL refinement.
 It should contain the HKLF4 and coordinates.
 An exmaple how the CIF should look like is given in the Examples-Folder!